+Candidate Name: Department:

+Candidate Signature: Date of Completion:

+Chief/Training Officer

+Chief/Training Officer: Signature:

-Candidate Name: Department: Candidate Signature : Date of Completion: Chief/Training Offic Chief/Training Officer Signature: 1 - 1 ertification Tester to verify on test day.
-Date of completion and s.
-Signatures attest that all skills have been trained on and a fication of signatures or any component of this document may result in the revocation, su a.
-1 uisi neuron of signatures of any component of and accument may result TRAIN ING RECORD IN-HOUSE SECTION REHENSIVE EX SKILL 8.1 DATE INSTRUCTOR DATE INSTRUCTOR PASS Common Passenger Vehicle Rescue prerequisites have been met prior 0.1 to Common Passenger Vehicle Rescue prerequisites have been met prior 8.2.4, 8.2.9 1.
+This form may be completed on a computer but must be printed out for the Certification Tester to verify on test day.
+Date of completion and signatures of Chief/Training Officer and Candidate must be original signatures.
+Signatures attest that all skills have been trained on and a complete In-House Comprehensive Exam was administered and passed.
+Falsification of signatures or any component of this document may result in the revocation, suspension, or denial of certification.

+SECTION TRAINING RECORD IN-HOUSE COMPREHENSIVE EXAMS SKILL INSTRUCTOR DATE INSTRUCTOR PASS PASS ~ 8.1 Common Passenger Vehicle Rescue prerequisites have been met prior to Common Passenger Vehicle Rescue operations.
+8.2.4, 8.2.9 1.
 Identify and don appropriate PPE.
 8.2.1, 8.2.6 2.
 Perform an incident size-up.
 Create Incident Action Plan (IAP) Verbalize safety procedures and emergency evacuation signals.
 8.2.1, 8.2.6 3.
 Identify vehicle anatomy.
-8.2.2, 8.2.4-8.2.6 Identify fire and explosive hazards and manage ignition potentials.
+8.2.2, 8.2.4-8.2.6 4.
+Identify fire and explosive hazards and manage ignition potentials.
 Demonstrate use of extinguishing devices and fire control strategies.
 8.2.3 5.
 Select, operate, and monitor stabilization devices.
 Stabilize a vehicle.
 8.2.4-8.2.6 6.
 Manage potential harmful energy sources and SRS systems 8.2.4-8.2.8 7.
 Determine and create egress opening for rescue - vehicle resting upright: a.
 B-pillar blowout (4-door vehicle) b.
-3rd door (2-door vehicle) c.
+3 rd door (2-door vehicle) c.
 Roof removal 8.2.4, 8.2.5, 8.2.7, 8.2.8 8.
 Disentangle and remove victim from vehicle. a.
 Dash jack or b.
 Dash roll c.
 Pedal removal/displacement d.
 Steering wheel displacement 8.2.9 9.
 Terminate a vehicle incident.
 EVOLUTION Demonstrate Operation Level Skills for Common Passenger Vehicle

-SECTION III COMMON PASSENGER VEHICLE RESCUE - TECHNICIAN
+SECTION III COMMON PASSENCER VEHICLE RESCUE - TE CHNICIAN